registor/termsim/README.md

 The `terminal`(`terminal*`) evironment create a tcolorbox to simulate terminal with the eviroment body and the `\termfile`(`\termfile*`) macro from a source file.

-The OS type was selected from win10, mac and ubuntu and the terminal theme was selected from dark and light with key-value option.
+The OS type was selected from win10, mac, or ubuntu and the terminal theme was selected from dark, light, or with key-value option.

 All options can be set with `\termset` macro or `terminal`(`terminal*`) eniroment's and `\termfile`(`\termfile*`) macro's option